 1986 Master of Science: Speech & Hearing Science - University of Mysore, India

-1994 Doctor of Philosophy: Speech-Language Pathology - Purdue University, West Lafayette, IN
+1994 Doctor of Philosophy: Speech-Language Pathology - Purdue University, West Lafayette,

 BOARD CERTIFICATION/ LICENSURE